textX/textX/docs/metamodel.rst

       self.attributes = attributes

   # Use our Entity class.
-Attribute class will be created dynamically.
+"Attribute" class will be created dynamically.
   entity_mm = metamodel_from_str(grammar, classes=[Entity])

 Now :code:`entity_mm` can be used to parse input models where our :code:`Entity`